yjrab/3D-MNIST-handwritten-digit-classifier/README.md

 This is accomplished by utilizing a Convolutional Neural Network (CNN) to classify the inputs of handwritten digit images.

 The hidden layers of the network is composed of convolution layers and pooling layers.
+This allows the network to extract patterns from the input images to detect objects and classify them.